Candy Candido: Voice acting

 Candido provided the voice of an angry apple tree in The Wizard of Oz (1939), and provided the voice of a skeleton in Abbott and Costello in the Foreign Legion, and he later teamed with Bud Abbott during Abbott's attempted comeback in 1960.
 He was the voice of the bear in the Gentle Ben TV series, and he worked as a voice actor on animated films, notably for Walt Disney, where he portrayed the voice of the Indian Chief in Peter Pan (1953), one of Maleficent's goons in Sleeping Beauty (1959), the Captain of the Guard the crocodile in Robin Hood (1973), and the deep-voiced prisoner in The Haunted Mansion attraction in Disneyland.
 Other animated films with Candido voices include Chuck Jones's adaptation of The Phantom Tollbooth (1970) and the Ralph Bakshi movies Heavy Traffic (1973) and Hey Good Lookin' (1982).
-His two personal favorite roles were as Fidget the peg-legged bat in The Great Mouse Detective (1986) and the mechanical Giant Mouse of Minsk in An American Tail (1986).
+His personal favorite role was as Fidget the peg-legged bat in The Great Mouse Detective (1986).